QCD thermalization: Ab initio approaches and interdisciplinary connections

-However for anisotropic distributions, the HTL resummed gluon propagator\footnote{Note that there are no unstable fermionic modes in anisotropic plasmas~\cite{Mrowczynski:2001az, Schenke:2006fz}.} develops poles at imaginary frequency indicating the soft gauge instability~\cite{Mrowczynski:1996vh,Mrowczynski:2016etf}.
+However, for anisotropic distributions the HTL resummed gluon propagator\footnote{Note that there are no unstable fermionic modes in anisotropic plasmas~\cite{Mrowczynski:2001az, Schenke:2006fz}.} develops poles at imaginary frequency indicating the presence of a soft gauge instability~\cite{Mrowczynski:1996vh,Mrowczynski:2016etf}.
 Formally, this restricts the applicability of kinetic theory to parametrically small anisotropies~\cite{Arnold:2002zm}.

-The rich physics of plasma instabilities has been studied intensively in recent years (see the review by \cite{Mrowczynski:2016etf}).
-Remarkably, the classical-statistical simulations of highly occupied non-equilibrium field dynamics discussed in \Sec{sec.nonthatt} showed that instabilities do not play a significant role at late times in an expanding 3-dimensional non-Abelian plasma.
-Motivated by the findings of the classical-statistical simulations, the pragmatic solution for enabling numerical simulations of kinetic theory for anisotropic distributions has been to use an isotropic screening prescription~\cite{York:2014wja, Kurkela:2015qoa}.
-We will describe this prescription further below.
+The rich physics of plasma instabilities has been studied extensively~\cite{Mrowczynski:2016etf}.
+While such instabilities are of fundamental importance at early times, remarkably, classical-statistical simulations of the non-equilibrium field dynamics of the Glasma (discussed in \Sec{sec.nonthatt}) show that such instabilities do not play a significant role {\it at late times} in expanding (3+1) dimensional non-Abelian plasmas.
+Motivated by these findings, phenomenological approaches in kinetic theory simulations for anisotropic distributions use an isotropic screening prescription~\cite{York:2014wja, Kurkela:2015qoa}.